rtone1/WHERE-TO/README.md

 #Upcoming features
-Features for version 2.0 will include a calendar that holds links to certain events and a weather wigit to provide users with live weather updates.
+Features for version 2.0 will include a calendar that holds links to certain events and a weather display to provide users with live weather updates.